Civica Rx: Partnerships and deals

+In 2020, Civica and 18 Blue Cross Blue Shield plans announced an initiative to lower the cost of certain high-priced generic drugs for consumers at the pharmacy counter.
+The entity named CivicaScript builds on the mission of Civica to reach consumers directly with quality outpatient generic medicines that are affordable and available.
+CivicaScript's first product, abiraterone acetate 250 mg, is used to treat prostate cancer.
+CivicaScript's price for the medication is approximately $3,000 per month less than the average cost for someone with Medicare Part D.

 In January 2021, Civica Rx announced its plans to build an essential medicines manufacturing facility in Virginia, part of a partnership with Virginia-based Phlow Corp to produce sterile injectable medications used in hospitals for COVID-19 patient care, emergency room and intensive-care unit treatments, surgeries, and to treat other serious conditions.
 Civica is a key collaborator in the U.S. government-funded partnership with Phlow Corp, Medicines for All Institute at Virginia Commonwealth University and AMPAC Fine Chemicals.

-In 2020, Civica and 18 Blue Cross Blue Shield plans announced an initiative to lower the cost of certain high-priced generic drugs for consumers at the pharmacy counter.
-Anthem, Inc. has since joined this new entity called "CivicaScript," which expects to launch its first lower cost generics in late 2022.

 In March 2023, California Gov. Gavin Newsom (D) announced a $50M 10-year deal with Civica to provide affordable insulin (vials and pre-filled pen cartridges) to residents, part of the state's broader CalRx initiative to offer prescription drugs at low cost for all Californians.